galtproject/galtproject-docs/en/Whitepaper.md

 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Price-by-TotalSupply.png" alt="GALT Price by TotalSupply" width="700"/></p>

 #### GALT token Price by ETH balance
 This chart describes how the price of the token changes depending on the ETH balance on the contract.
 The buyer sends ETH to the contract and receives GALT back, while the contract balance in ETH increases, and in GALT decreases.
 The seller, on the contrary, sends GALT and receives ETH back.
 The GALT balance increases, and the ETH balance decreases.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Price-by-ETH-on-contract.png" alt="GALT Price by ETH on contract" width="700"/></p>

 #### Galt sold by ETH received
 This chart describes how the amount of GALT sold by the contract depends on its ETH balance.
-In order to buy all total supply (42 million GALT) it will take 10 million ETH.
+To buy all total supply (42 million GALT), it will take 10 million ETH.
 <p align="center"> <img src="https://github.com/galtproject/galtproject-docs/blob/master/images/Galt-sold-by-ETH-received.png" alt="GALT sold by ETH received" width="700"/></p>

 ### Economic model
-The token model assumes a constant increase in its value due to following factors:
+The token model assumes a constant increase in its value due to the following factors:
-- part of the protocol commission in ETH automatically goes to buy GALT tokens in the Automated Market Maker contract which constantly increases the price;
+- a part of the protocol commission in ETH automatically goes to buy the GALT tokens in the Automated Market Maker contract which continually increases the price;
-- part of the protocol commission is distrubuted as a reward for staking GALT tokens on Arbitrators.
+- a part of the protocol commission is distributed as a reward for staking the GALT tokens on the Arbitrators.
 This makes the GALT token a source of income and stimulates demand for it;
-- in order to become an Oracle, you need to place a deposit in GALT tokens.
-The world has millions of land and real estate that can be tokenized.
-All of them will require thousands of Cadastral engineers, Notaries and Custodians which will increase the demand for GALT and its price.
+- to become an Oracle, you need to place a deposit in the GALT tokens.
+The world has millions of land and real estate objects that can be tokenized.
+All of them will require thousands of Cadastral engineers, Notaries, and Custodians, which will increase the demand for GALT and its price.

 ## Protocol interoperability
 The set of smart contracts described above can be executed in any Turing-complete virtual machine.
-Thus, the same or different version of contracts can simultaneously work on different blockchains with a different set of Oracle and Arbitrators.
+Thus, the same or different version of contracts can simultaneously work on different blockchains with a different set of the Oracle and Arbitrators.
 Thus, tokens of land and real estate can be simultaneously created in the main chain of Ethereum, Polkadot or in TON.
-Each chain will have its own set of Oracles and Arbitrators.
+Each chain will have its own set of the Oracles and Arbitrators.
 Tokens with their geospatial data can be transferred by owners from one chain to another.

 ## Conclusion
-The proposed mechanism can completely change the way people own and carry out operations with land and real estate, as well as they unite together to create public budgets for its management and protection.
-All data about property, transactions, votings, etc will be stored forever on millions of computers in blockchain and will be protected by the cryptographic algorithm, that prevents double ownership.
+The proposed mechanism can completely change the way people own and carry out operations with land and real estate as well as unite them to create public budgets for its management and protection.
+All data on property, transactions, votings, etc. will be stored forever on millions of computers in blockchain and will be protected by the cryptographic algorithm, that prevents double ownership.
-Using the Galt Project, people will be able to instantly and globally make property transactions without third parties, resolve disputes, perform other operations (rental,insurance, mortgage, etc.) and unite in Communities of Homeowners.
+Using the Galt Project, people will be able to instantly and globally make property transactions without third parties, resolve disputes, perform other operations (rental, insurance, mortgage, etc.) and unite in Communities of Homeowners.

 ## References
 - [Mean Sea Level, GPS, and the Geoid By Witold Fraczek, Esri Applications Prototype Lab](https://www.esri.com/news/arcuser/0703/geoid1of3.html)